AdobeDocs/pass.it-IT/help/authentication/integration-guide-programmers/rest-apis/rest-api-v2/apis/sessions-apis/rest-api-v2-sessions-apis-create-authentication-session.md

 >[!ENDTABS]

-### 4. Creare una sessione di autenticazione utilizzando TempPass di base o promozionale (non richiesto)
+### 4. Create authentication session using basic or promotional TempPass (not required)

 >[!BEGINTABS]